tanyelai/neuroscience/README.md

 Resting to not be burnout.

 ### Day 84-85
-I completed the rest of the course Understanding the Brain: The Neurobiology of Everyday Life.
+I completed rest of the course Understanding the Brain: The Neurobiology of Everyday Life.
 I'll continue with the Medical Neuroscience with taking notes.
 Serious things will happen...

 ### Day 86